Whether you’ve been partying hard or relaxing by the fireplace, chances are your holiday guilt is kicking in.

 If your goal was to weigh 10 pounds less by New Year’s Day and that clearly isn’t going to happen, set a new goal that you feel better about.

-4) Start introducing healthy whole foods back into your day.
+4) Introduce healthy whole foods into your day.

 5) Start a fun exercise program like hip-hop dancing or get back into a regular workout routine.